ferdymercury/PythonInstallGuide/Miniforge.md

 (base) C:\Users\username>conda create -n py python=3
 ```

 7) I have created a list of packages that I feel are necessary for most engineering type problems in Python and [Jupyter Lab](https://jupyter.org/).
-You can midify this is needed.
+You can modify this is needed.
 You are going to want to download this [requirements.txt](requirements.txt) file into your *Documents* directory.

 8) Next, open up the (base) window as shown in step 4) and type the following
 ```